What is Elastic Net?

 - The elastic net method performs variable selection and regularization simultaneously.

 - The elastic net technique is most appropriate where the dimensional data is greater than the number of samples used.

 - Groupings and variables selection are the key roles of the elastic net technique.

 When plotted on a Cartesian plane, the elastic net falls in between the ridge and lasso regression plots since it is the combination of those two regression methods.
 The plot for the elastic net also exhibits singularity at the vertices, which are important for sparsity.
 It also exhibits strict convex edges where the convexity depends on the value of α.

 Convexity is also dependent on the grouping effect dependent on the correlation of the variables selected.
 The higher the correlation of the variables, the higher the grouping effect, and, hence, the higher the number of variables included in the sample.

 Model building requires variables selection to form a subset of predictors.
 Elastic net uses the p>>n problem approach, which means that the number of predictors’ numbers is higher than the number of samples used in the model.
 Elastic net is appropriate when the variables form groups that contain highly correlated independent variables.

 Variable selection is incorporated into the model-building procedure to aid in raising the accuracy.
-In the case where a group of variables is highly correlated and one of the variables is selected into the sample, the whole group is automatically included in the sample.
+If a group of variables is highly correlated, and one of the variables is selected into the sample, the whole group is automatically included in the sample.

 CATREG is an algorithm that facilitates variables transformation, both linear and nonlinear.
 The algorithm utilizes step and spline functions in transforming variables either non-monotonically or monotonically in non-linear transformations.
-CATREG can simultaneously transform and regularize variables non-monotonically without necessarily requiring to first expand variables into basic functions or dummy variables.
+CATREG can simultaneously transform and regularize variables non-monotonically without requiring first to expand variables into basic functions or dummy variables.